Frank Salemme: Government informant

-In January 1995, Salemme was indicted on racketeering charges along with Bulger and Flemmi.
-Salemme was convicted and sentenced to 11 years' imprisonment.
-In 1999, while serving his racketeering sentence, Salemme learned that both Bulger and Flemmi had been FBI informants for many years, and that both men had provided information on Salemme to their FBI handlers.
-Salemme now agreed to provide the government with information on the FBI handling of Bulger and Flemmi.
+Salemme was sentenced to 11 years' imprisonment.
+He agreed to provide the government with information on the FBI handling of Bulger and Flemmi.
 Salemme's testimony would help convict Connolly, the same man who had arrested him 20 years earlier in New York, on racketeering charges.
 In 2003, in return for assisting the government, Salemme was released early from prison and brought into the federal witness protection program.
 Shortly after his release, Salemme appeared before a Congressional committee to testify on the Connolly case.